gchq/stroom-docs/README.md

 # State of the Project

-Stroom has recently undergone a significant code refactor and change to its security model.
-As a result v5.0.0, the forthcoming version, is currently in beta and is still being tested.
-We would recommend waiting for a stable release before deploying into a production environment.
+Stroom v5.0 and v5.1 represent the first open source releases of Stroom and are suitable for use in a production environment.
+Stroom v6.x is currently in development with alpha and beta releases available for testing.

 # Future